AAM77/Flatiron_Code_Challenger_Group/README.md

 # Flatiron_Code_Challenger_Group

-Code Challenges from Flatiron Interview Prep Group
+### Code Challenges from Flatiron Interview Prep Group

-To Contributors:

 This will provide us with experience collaborating on a project via GitHub.
-Here is a general overview of what GitHub is and how to use this repository.

-## The Overview:

-A repository is an online folder on GitHub.

-A local repository is a folder on your machine.

-When you commit something to a repository, you are attempting to make changes to the folder and  log those changes to the folder's history.
+##PERMISSIONS:
+Currently, only collaborators are allowed to make changes to this repo.

+Collaborators, please see below for instructions.

+## An Overview of How GitHub Works:

+Please see the file: GitHub_Explanation.md on the main page of this repository.

 The best way to commit/add updates is to:

 1. clone the repository
-2. make changes to the repository on your machines
+2. create a new branch for the repository on your machines
+2. make changes to the that branch
 3. add & commit those changes to GitHub
 4. push those changes up

+Then, once the commits have been finalized and approved, they will get merged with the master branch.

 ## How to Use